sudheerj/javascript-interview-questions/README.md

 18. ### What is the purpose of the let keyword

-    The `let` statement declares a **block scope local variable**.
-Hence the variables defined with let keyword are limited in scope to the block, statement, or expression on which it is used.
-Whereas variables declared with the `var` keyword used to define a variable globally, or locally to an entire function regardless of block scope.
+    The `let` keyword in JavaScript is used to declare a **block-scoped local variable**.
+This means that variables declared with `let` are only accessible within the block, statement, or expression where they are defined.
+This is a significant improvement over the older `var` keyword, which is function-scoped (or globally-scoped if declared outside a function), and does not respect block-level scoping.

-    Let's take an example to demonstrate the usage,
+    #### Key Features of `let`:
+    - **Block Scope:** The variable exists only within the nearest enclosing block (e.g., inside an `{}` pair).
+    - **No Hoisting Issues:** While `let` declarations are hoisted, they are not initialized until the code defining them is executed.
+Accessing them before declaration results in a ReferenceError (temporal dead zone).
+    - **No Redeclaration:** The same variable cannot be declared twice in the same scope with `let`.

+    #### Example:

     ```javascript
     let counter = 30;
     if (counter === 30) {
       let counter = 31;
-      console.log(counter); // 31
+      console.log(counter); // Output: 31 (block-scoped variable inside if-block)
     }
-    console.log(counter); // 30 (because the variable in if block won't exist here)
+    console.log(counter); // Output: 30 (outer variable, unaffected by inner block)
     ```

+    In this example, the `counter` inside the `if` block is a separate variable from the one outside.
+The `let` keyword ensures that both have their own distinct scope.

+    In summary, you need to use `let` when you want variables to be limited to the block in which they are defined, preventing accidental overwrites and bugs related to variable scope.

     **[⬆ Back to Top](#table-of-contents)**